afollestad/aesthetic/README.md

 }
 ```

-You use `Aesthetic.get()` to retrieve the current attached `Aesthetic` instance.
-You can call
-the individual property setters on that instance, followed by `apply()`.
-However, the static
-`config` method is provided for convenience.
-It's a shortcut to apply multiple properties on your
-instance and automatically apply them.

-**This will trigger color changes in the visible Activity WITHOUT recreating it.
+**In any case, this will trigger color changes in the visible Activity WITHOUT recreating it.
 The set theme properties will also be persisted automatically.** The methods above end with `Res`,
 indicating they take a color resource.
-If you remove the `Res` suffix, you can pass a literal color integer.
+If you remove the `Res` suffix, you can pass a literal color
+integer.

 ---